MicrosoftDocs/cpp-docs/docs/linux/linux-asan-configuration.md

 - Use after scope
 - Initialization order bugs

-When ASan detects an error it stops execution immediately.
+When ASan detects an error, it stops execution immediately.
 When you run an ASan-enabled program in the debugger, you see a message that describes the type of error, the memory address, and the location in the source file where the error occurred:

    ![ASan error message](media/asan-error.png)